Why Play Blindfold Chess? 7 Reasons from History and Science

 Why play blindfold chess?
 Imagine tackling chess without sight, recalling every move across many games.
 Grandmasters like Timur Gareyev embrace this challenge to transcend visual play.
 In 2016, he played 48 blindfold games simultaneously, setting a record.
 The challenge is translating visual gameplay into a mental pursuit.
 Discover why blindfold chess elevates perception and strategy by removing sight.
+If you want to go further than this overview, the full blindfold chess learning hub collects every technique, drill, and progression path on one page.

 The intrigue of blindfold chess: Beyond the ordinary

 A player sits away from the board, often wearing a blindfold, while an arbiter announces moves.
 The blindfolded player responds using notation only.
 Each move is visualized on an imagined grid.
 The spectacle intrigues audiences who watch someone manage positions, tactics, and strategies without seeing anything.
 Drama peaks in simultaneous displays, where one faces multiple boards.
 George Koltanowski set a benchmark in 1937 with 34 blindfold games at once, a record for decades.
 The allure is the total internalization required, as misremembering can corrupt the entire model.
 Blindfold training enhances chess perception, making tactics like diagonals and pins stand out more vividly than on a board.
+Our complete history of blindfold chess world records traces the progression from medieval Islamic courts to Gareyev's 48 boards.

 Understanding the challenges: Mental gymnastics in action